padraicdoyle/cbf-clog/about.md

 I am Padraic Doyle.
 I am a location independent, part-time digital nomad, part-time philosopher, brazilian jiu-jitsu blue belt, minimalist, on a never ending pursuit of freedom.
 Well, I try to be these things at least!

-**I am currently living in Upstate NY with the beautiful, intelligent, and strong Jennifer Harris.
+**I am currently living in Upstate NY with the my wife - the beautiful, intelligent, and strong Jennifer Doyle.
 I am currently working as the CTO of TableUp and Cofounder of Inspect Point.**

 ## Why "Conquer by Fortitude"?
 **Fortiudine Vincit** - ***he conquers by fortitude*** is the Doyle Family motto.
 I thought it would be a pretty cool name for a blog.